 Rotties are a great family watchdog and make great companions for any single woman as well.
 They do well in shutzhund (personal protection dog) competitions, and are loyal and eager to guard their owner.

-They are big—up to about 130 pounds—so not everyone is able to handle that size.
+They are big—up to about 130 pounds—so if you are very small you may need to consider another dog.
 If you choose this breed as a companion, take the size into consideration.
 Because of their size, they'll need good socialization during the critical period.

 Rottweiler health problems are typical for a big dog—in other words, hip dysplasia.
 They also are prone to obesity if not exercised enough (which is usually every day).

 Whether you choose to believe that this dog earned his name from using his front paws, or was just named after a similar breed, the Boxer is a great dog.
 They are playful, and the ultimate companion for a person living alone.
 They are also affectionate, good with other pets like cats, great barkers, and make good watchdogs.

 According to Stanley Coren's ratings, they are not very intelligent.
 However, anyone who has ever worked with this breed using positive reinforcement methods will surely disagree.
 They are stocky, but usually only weigh about 60 pounds.
 Their short hair can be fawn or brindle, and they can usually be identified because of their famous blunt face and underbite.